shariq1989/cookbook/content/recipe/tteokbokki.md

 1. In a saucepan, add water, fish sauce, and Better than Bouillion.
 2. Allow the broth to boil uncovered for 8 minutes over medium-high heat.
 3. Meanwhile, combine the Gochuchang, Gochugaro, and sugar in a small bowl.
 Then, add it to the saucepan.
 Stir to combine.
-4. Add the rice cakeS and scallions to the saucepan.
+4. Add the rice cakes and scallions to the saucepan.
 5. Allow rice cakes to cook, maintaining a gentle bubble, over medium heat for 15 minutes until the sauce begins to thicken, stir frequently.
 6. Check the consistency of the rice cakes; you want them to be soft.
 If the rice cakes haven't reached the desired consistency, let them continue cooking while stirring.
 Add more water if necessary.